How to Organise Your Finances Before Applying for a Home Loan

 Don’t panic, it’s not a dealbreaker.
 But, if you’ve only got a small balance left on your loan, consider paying it off to eliminate that monthly expense and free up more borrowing capacity.

 Consider yourself a cruisy credit card user who pays off their balance on time every month, no questions asked?
-Cool story, tell it at parties – but it might not impress your lender quite as much as you’d think.
+It might not impress your lender quite as much as you’d think.

 While your savvy use of credit is something to celebrate (seriously, go you), it’s actually your credit limits that banks are interested in.
 If you’re rocking around town with a $10,000 limit on your credit card, lenders may assess that limit as a liability.
 In theory you could max out that card tomorrow and be liable for the repayments.
 In their eyes, limit equals liability.

-For this reason, consider closing your credit cards or reducing the limits available before you apply for that BFL.
+For this reason, consider closing your credit cards or reducing the limits available before you apply for that loan.

 High monthly repayments on a car loan could reduce your borrowing power.
 If you’re close to the end of a loan term on a vehicle, consider applying for your home loan once that expense is a thing of the past.